jreviews/jreviews-4-release/README.md

 }
 ```

-The overriding classes will be autoloader as needed as long as the class and file names follow PSR-4 naming conventions and the namespace of overriding classes begins with `JReviewsOverrides`.
+The overriding classes will be autoloaded as needed as long as the class and file names follow PSR-4 naming conventions and the namespace of overriding classes begins with `JReviewsOverrides`.

 #### JReviews